12 plant-based calcium foods that will help you build strong bones on a vegan diet

 • Loss in appetite

-Incorporate plenty of these plant-based calcium sources into your diet on a daily basis:
+Incorporate plenty of these plant-based calcium sources into your diet daily:

-White beans come in a variety of forms– navy beans, northern beans, cannellini beans and lima beans.
+White beans come in various forms– navy beans, northern beans, cannellini beans and lima beans.
 They make a great addition to soups, salads and chili, or they can serve as the base for creamy dips.

-This sushi night appetizer not only tastes good, it’s full of bone building nutrients, like calcium and protein.
-I love to keep a pack of these in my freezer at all times and eat for a satisfying snack or dinner side dish.
+This sushi night appetizer tastes good and’s full of bone-building nutrients, like calcium and protein.
+I love to keep a pack of these in my freezer at all times and eat them for a satisfying snack or dinner side dish.
 Add shelled edamame to a vegan sushi bowl for a hearty and filling protein.

 If you are a vegan, you can still get plenty of calcium from soy products, like tofu.
-Three ounces of tofu is a good source of calcium, but chances are that you eat more than 3-ounces in one sitting.
+Three ounces of tofu is a good source of calcium.
+And good news– most people eat more than 3 ounces in one sitting.

 Not to mention that tofu is easy to cook and takes on the flavor of basically any marinade.
 Spice up your meals by trying these tofu recipes: